JuliaLang/www.julialang.org/contribute/index.md

      </div>
 ~~~

-If you find this guide helpful, we would be grateful if you would tag us in any contribution on GitHub that this guide helped youy make: `@JuliaContributorBot` or in any papers this helped you write: `DOI: 10.13140/RG.2.2.24478.46407`
+If you find this guide helpful, we would be grateful if you would tag us in any contribution on GitHub that this guide helped you make: `@JuliaContributorBot` or in any papers this helped you write: `DOI: 10.13140/RG.2.2.24478.46407`

 ~~~
   <br>